ACS Exams Postdoctoral Researcher Program

 Assessment is a form of measurment, and the Exams Institute is interested in conducting research that helps delineate the nature of the measurements made via ACS Exams.
 There are two primary forms of fellowships related to the Institute.
-The most common Fellow is provided to postdoctoral students who wish to participate in quantitative research related to measurement.
-There have been several such fellows over the past several years.
+The most common Fellow is provided to postdoctoral researchers who wish to participate in quantitative research related to measurement.
+There have been many such fellows over the past several years.

 - John Picione, now a faculty member at Daytona Beach College